 But these are just the pawns in the DevOps game for Microsoft Azure.
 The real deal is Microsoft Azure’s Visual Studio Team Services (VSTS) and its tools which are expandable with integrations for other services and tools through service hooks with provided extensions.
 For example, you can use Spinnaker to start Azure Virtual Machine images with Packer for Continuous Integration or deploy to Virtual Machine scale sets for Continuous Deployment.

 VSTS is available in two different forms: on-premises and online.
-The on-premise version is called Team Foundation Server (TFS) while the latter form is called Visual Studio Team Services (formerly Visual Studio Online) which is a cloud offering for more scalability.
+The on-premise version is called Team Foundation Server (TFS) while the latter form is called Visual Studio Team Services (formerly Visual Studio Online), which is a cloud offering for more scalability.
 The cloud service is backed by Microsoft’s cloud platform, Microsoft Azure.
-It uses the same code as the on-premises version, minor modifications, and implements the most recent features.
+It uses the same code as the on-premises version, with minor modifications, and implements the most recent features.
 Apart from this, there is no additional setup required.
-A user signs in using a Microsoft account to set up an environment, creating projects and adding team members.
+A user signs in using a Microsoft account to set up an environment, create projects and add team members.
 New features developed in short development cycles are added to the cloud version first.
-These features migrate to the on-premises version as updates, at approximately three-month intervals.
+These features migrate to the on-premises version as updates at approximately three-month intervals.

-I will be talking about VSTS, TFS, and tools from Microsoft Azure to support their claim to the DevOps throne in details in my upcoming blogs.
+I will be talking about VSTS, TFS, and tools from Microsoft Azure to support their claim to the DevOps throne in detail in my upcoming blogs.
 So, stay tuned!